gryadka/js/README.md

 a measure of simplicity and set a limit of 500 lines of code.

 # FAQ

+#### How does it differ from Redis Cluster?

+Redis Cluster is responsible for sharding and replication while Gryadka pushed sharding to an above layer and does only replication.

+For replication Redis Cluster uses master-slave model with asynchronous replication so it's unable to guarantee consistency.
+[Redis's docs](https://redis.io/topics/cluster-tutorial) writes: "Redis Cluster is not able to guarantee strong consistency.
+In practical terms this means that under certain conditions it is possible that Redis Cluster will lose writes that were acknowledged by the system to the client.".

+Gryadka uses Paxos based master-master replication so lost writes and other consistency issues are impossible by design.

 #### Is it a production ready?